 So, if you think invoice factoring may be an option for your business, you’re likely wondering where to apply.
 Although there are a number of different invoice factoring companies (and invoice financing companies, for that matter), here are a few of the top options:

-Like BlueVine, altLINE offers fast invoice factoring through an online-based process.
+AltLINE offers fast invoice factoring through an online-based process.
 Overall, altLINE works primarily with staffing and consulting firms, but they also fund businesses in the manufacturing and distribution industries, as well as government contractors.
-This being said, unlike BlueVine, altLINE requires that you are able to factor at least $15,000 per month with them.
+This lender requires that you are able to factor at least $15,000 per month with them.

 Amounts: Up to $4 million per month; 90% of invoice amount